-Code of Business Ethics (COBE)
+Codes of Business Ethics (COBE)

-Our COBE states that we operate with integrity and in an ethical manner.
-It is organized into six fundamental behaviours addressing issues such as how we should comply with laws, protect our people and the information we process and behave in a responsible manner as a corporate citizen.
-It applies to all Accenture employees and people acting on our behalf such as contractors, suppliers and vendors.
-A copy is available here.
+Our COBE state that we operate with integrity and in an ethical manner.
+Even if there may be different versions of it for the different entities within the Accenture group, the COBE in essence set our common commitment to operating with the highest ethical standards, addressing issues such as how we should comply with laws, protect our people and the information we process and behave in a responsible manner as a corporate citizen.
+It applies to all Accenture employees and people acting on our behalf such as contractors, suppliers, and vendors.
+A copy of Accenture Code of Business Ethics is available here.
+A copy of Avanade Code of Business Ethics is available here.